-Something like 80% of Speculiction's content is based on books.
-There is a heavy emphasis on speculative fiction of all shapes and sizes, but certainly reviews of non-fiction and other varieties of fiction appear regularly.
+Around 70% of Speculiction's content is based on books.
+There is a heavy emphasis on speculative fiction of all shapes and sizes, but reviews of non-fiction and other varieties of fiction appear regularly.
+Some of my favorite authors are Rudy Rucker, Catherynne Valente, Paul Di Filippo, Elizabeth Hand, Christopher Priest, Nick Harkaway, Jeffrey Ford, Ian Macleod, and others.
 Video games have crept back into my life the past few years, and so the occasional such review will appear.
 Before settling down in Poland, I lived in and traveled to many different countries, the photos and commentary of which you will find still lingering around the blog, as well as the occasional fresh post when we get the family organized and pointed in some direction.
 I have also been known to occasionally get fed up with some aspect of popular culture and go off on a rant.
 And something relatively new to the blog is board games.
-Like video games, tabletop games are creeping back into my life after many years away.
+Like video games, board games are creeping back into my life after many years away.
 I'm realizing it's among the best social time a person can spend in life, and thus let my whims extend into the writing of board game reviews.
 Yes, the blog is a clutter.

 So, feel free to do whatever you like here: read, comment, like, dislike, or leave as silently as you came.
 When the 21st century is done and dusted, for sure Speculiction will fall into the "blog fodder" category, I understand.
 Nevertheless, I'll keep plugging away, trying to keep the wolves of time from taking what few English language and critical thinking skills I have remaining.
 If I write something you like in the process, all the better.